d-bhattacharya/d-bhattacharya.github.io/research.md

 This page is under construction.

+I am currently working on Chinese-English code-switching at [C.Psyd](https://c-psyd.github.io/).
+Previously, I investigated how well neural networks "understand" absract English syntax.
+I have also worked on racial bias and hate speech.

+For a full list of publications, please see my [Google Scholar](https://scholar.google.com/citations?user=EOkUV58AAAAJ&hl=en) page.

 ## NEWS:
 Summer 2022: I will be participating in a JSALT summer workshop on code-switching!

-For a full list of publications, please see my [Google Scholar](https://scholar.google.com/citations?user=EOkUV58AAAAJ&hl=en) page.
 <br />
 <br />